balderdashy/sails-docs/reference/websockets/resourceful-pubsub/resourceful-pubsub.md

 ### Overview

 For apps that rely heavily on real-time client-server communication--for example, peer-to-peer chat and social networking apps--sending and listening for socket events can quickly become overwhelming.
-Sails helps smooth away some of this complexity by introducing the concept of Resourceful PubSub ([Publish / Subscribe](http://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)).
+Sails helps smooth away some of this complexity by introducing the concept of **resourceful pubsub** ([Publish / Subscribe](http://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)).
 Every model (AKA *resource*) in your app is automatically equipped with class methods for subscribing sockets to notifications about instance creations, updates and deletions.

-If you&rsquo;re using the [Blueprint API](http://sailsjs.org/documentation/reference/blueprint-api), socket messages are automatically broadcast to subscribed sockets when a model event occurs.
-If not, you can use the methods described in this section to manually communicate model events to clients.
+If you&rsquo;re is currently using the [Blueprint API](http://sailsjs.org/documentation/reference/blueprint-api), calls to resourceful pubsub methods are included in the built-in code; causing sockets to be subscribed and messages to be broadcasted to subscribed sockets automatically when changes are made via blueprint actions.

+But even when you write custom code, you can call the methods described in this section manually in lieu of using `sails.sockets.*()` methods directly.
+Think of resourceful pubsub methods as a way of standardizing the interface for socket communication across your application: things like the names for rooms, the schema for data transmitted as socket messages, and the names of socket events.
+This is helpful in situations where a set or routes/actions are using socket events strictly as a way of keeping one or more user interfaces in sync with the backend.
+For most other use cases, or if you are ever in doubt about whether resourceful pubsub methods are the right fit for a particular use case, you should call `sails.sockets.broadcast()`, `sails.sockets.join()`, or `sails.sockets.leave()` directly.

 ### Listening for events on the client

-While you are free to use any Javascript library to listen for socket events on the client, Sails does provide its own [Socket Client](http://sailsjs.org/documentation/reference/websockets/sails.io.js) as a convenient way to communicate with the server.
+While you are free to use any Javascript library to listen for socket events on the client, Sails provides its own socket client called [sails.io.js](http://sailsjs.org/documentation/reference/websockets/sails.io.js) as a convenient way to communicate with the Sails server from any web browser or Node.js process that supports Socket.io.
 Using the Sails socket client makes listening for resourceful pubsub events as easy as:

 ```
-io.socket.on("<model identity>", listenerFunction)
+io.socket.on('<model identity>', function (event) {
+});
 ```

 > The _model identity_ is typically the lowercased version of the model name, unless it has been manually configured in the model file.